kernelkit/infix/doc/boot.md

   Infix's boot process, as we can still use a regular SquashFS as the root filesystem.

-- It lets us use standard interfaces to boot linux, like SYSLINUX.
+- It lets us use standard interfaces to boot Linux, like SYSLINUX.
 It also plays well with traditional bootloaders, like GRUB.

 In its full form, it can be used to netboot Infix, as it contains all